TABLE OF CONTENT

 Sexual Assault:

-Victims may be eligible for a CICA claim for stalking.
-Non-violent forms of harassment, however, may not meet CICA’s requirements for compensation.
+Victims of stalking may be eligible for a CICA claim for stalking.
+Non-violent forms of harassment, however, may not meet CICA’s rules.
 To be eligible for compensation through CICA, the victim would generally need to prove:

 - They were victims of a violent crime of harassment.